 “Preparing for new work ← NEW! !!” states the director’s Twitter bio.

 Fans have been waiting a long time for any update on the third season.
 A Mob Psycho 100 II OVA episode was released in late 2019 (see below for more details).

 The second season seemed to offer a solid ending with an epic conclusion.
 But the Mob Psycho 100 manga’s ending was not finished by the anime, which meant that Mob Psycho 100 Season 3 was necessary.

-The biggest obstacle for creating Mob Psycho 100 Season 3 is the apparent limited source material due to the Mob Psycho 100 manga ending back in 2017.
-But… it turns out there may be a lot of wiggle room.
+The biggest obstacle to creating Mob Psycho 100 Season 3 was the apparent limited source material due to the Mob Psycho 100 manga ending back in 2017.
+But… it turns out there is a lot of wiggle room.

 The second season was produced by Bones studio B director Yuzuru Tachikawa and the same staff from the first season.